 Traffic light labels

 Some food packets have traffic light labels on the front.
-You can use these to get an overview of how nutritious the food is.
-They list how much fat, salt and sugar is in the food by using the traffic light labels for each of these ingredients.
-For example, the ingredients are put into red (high), medium (amber) or low (green) categories.
-They also list how many calories are in the food.
+You can use these to get an overview of how healthy the food is.
+They use a traffic light colour coded system to show how much fat, salt and sugar is in the food.
+They also indicate how many calories are in the food.

-Try to choose foods with more green categories than red wherever possible.
+The products are put into red (high), medium (amber) or low (green) categories.
+Try to choose foods with more green than red categories where possible.

 Ingredients lists